 What does “success” mean to you on Etsy?

 Defining what you want to achieve is important when setting your goals on Etsy.
-Success can mean different things to different people, so this is important to define it from the beginning.
+Success can mean different things to different people, so it is important to define what it means to you from the beginning.

 Setting goals for your Etsy store